-- 1. At the Command prompt, enter GMOPTIONS. - 2.
-In "IM:Standards Summary" dialog box, in the Standard Elements list, double-click Edges of Work pieces. - 3.
+- At the Command prompt, enter GMOPTIONS. - 2.
+In "GM: Standards overview" dialog box, in the Standard Elements list, double-click Edges of Work pieces. - 3.
 In the Majority symbol section, select the default representation. - 4.
 Click OK until all dialog boxes close.